 Elderly patients with dementia-related psychosis treated with antipsychotic drugs are at an increased risk of death.
 Haloperidol Injection is not approved for the treatment of patients with dementia-related psychosis (see BOXED WARNING).

-Cases of sudden death, QT-prolongation, and torsades de pointes have been reported in patients receiving Haloperidol injection.
-Higher than recommended doses of any formulation and intravenous administration of Haloperidol injection appear to be associated with a higher risk of QT-prolongation and torsades de pointes.
+Cases of sudden death, QT-prolongation, and Torsades de Pointes have been reported in patients receiving Haloperidol Injection.
+Higher than recommended doses of any formulation and intravenous administration of Haloperidol Injection appear to be associated with a higher risk of QT-prolongation and Torsades de Pointes.
 Although cases have been reported even in the absence of predisposing factors, particular caution is advised in treating patients with other QT-prolonging conditions (including electrolyte imbalance [particularly hypokalemia and hypomagnesemia], drugs known to prolong QT, underlying cardiac abnormalities, hypothyroidism, and familial long QT-syndrome).
-Haloperidol INJECTION IS NOT APPROVED FOR INTRAVENOUS ADMINISTRATION.
-If Haloperidol injection is administered intravenously, the ECG should be monitored for QT-prolongation and arrhythmias.
+Haloperidol INJECTION IS NOT APPROVED FOR INTRAVENUOUS ADMINISTRATION.
+If Haloperidol Injection is administered intravenously, the ECG should be monitored for QT-prolongation and arrhythmias.

 A syndrome consisting of potentially irreversible, involuntary, dyskinetic movements may develop in patients treated with antipsychotic drugs.
 Although the prevalence of the syndrome appears to be highest among the elderly, especially elderly women, it is impossible to rely upon prevalence estimates to predict, at the inception of antipsychotic treatment, which patients are likely to develop the syndrome.
 Whether antipsychotic drug products differ in their potential to cause tardive dyskinesia is unknown.